 Noreen Renier's "super psychic" paranormal foresights and apparently delusional "wins" against critics in court rooms don't match realities.
 Psychic detective Noreen Renier is neither credible nor accurate.
 And she boldly lies.

-Copyright© 2014 Gargantua & Pantagruel Inquiry Group.
-The G&P Inquiry Group is not responsible for statements made by paranormal claimants and psychic practitioners, nor uncorrected media materials which quote or cite a paranormal practitioner, medium, psychic, or alleged paranormal person or a person claiming paranormal abilities.
-Key writers and interviewers for this report include Paul Hanson / Anne Star/ David Merrell / GP Inquiry Group members / WSA Public Policy staff.
-We will make any corrections or changes necessary should they be brought to our attention..
+Copyright© 2014-2015.
+Originally published in 2012.
+The PETER Group is not responsible for statements made by paranormal claimants and psychic practitioners, nor uncorrected media materials which quote or cite a paranormal practitioner, medium, psychic, or alleged paranormal person or a person claiming paranormal abilities.
+Noreen Renier's comments are welcome on the International Skeptics forum.
+We will make any corrections or changes necessary should they be brought to our attention.
+Please note that Noreen Renier has failed to cite a single specific statement with documentation proving that the published material on this page is not factually accurate.